- Download our Moving to Colombia Guide (PDF)

-The abundance of natural resources, stability of the economy, low cost of living and the nation’s promotion of free trade agreements have led to strong foreign investment in recent years.
+The abundance of natural resources, relative stability of the economy, low cost of living and the nation’s promotion of free trade agreements have led to strong foreign investment in recent years.
 As one of the world’s fastest-growing major economies, Colombia remains an attractive destination for foreign investors and entrepreneurs.

 Obtaining the necessary visas can be a lengthy and frustrating process as well.
 If a company wants to hire an expat, it will need to submit a document detailing the employment offer.
 It must also explain why it isn't hiring a Colombian for the position.
 Smaller companies may be reluctant to sponsor an expat's visa.

 Job market in Colombia

-Due to the growth of tourism in the country and an increasing emphasis on locals learning English, most expats in Colombia tend to work as English language teachers.
+Due to the growth of tourism in the country and an increasing emphasis on locals learning English, most expats in Colombia tend to work as English-language teachers.
 These jobs are plentiful and are relatively easy to secure for native speakers.
 Teachers can work in government-sponsored programmes, language schools or they can give private lessons.
-The pay tends to be quite low.
+The pay tends to be quite low, though.
 Many expats start off teaching in an effort to make connections and adjust to Colombian culture in a more relaxed environment.

 Finding a job in Colombia

-It can be very difficult to find a job before arriving in Colombia.
+It can be difficult to find a job before arriving in Colombia.
 Colombians value face-to-face contact and prefer to meet prospective employees in person before making hiring decisions.
 However, expats can begin the process from home by making contacts via social media, professional networking sites and expat groups or forums.

 In some cases, it may be easier to start a new business in Colombia rather than finding a traditional job.
 The country is actively promoting entrepreneurship and seeking foreign investment.

 Work culture in Colombia

 Expats will find that fostering good relationships with friends and colleagues is central to Colombian work culture.
-Inland cities like Bogotá and Medellín are more formal in their work culture, while in coastal areas like Cartagena locals have a more relaxed approach to business.
+Inland cities such as Bogotá and Medellín are more formal in their work culture, while in coastal areas like Cartagena locals have a more relaxed approach to business.